 In determining whether to bring a lawsuit to enforce consumer laws, the Attorney General's Office reviews consumer complaints for patterns of illegal conduct.
-If you have been the victim of an unfair business practice, we encourage you to file a complaint ■ Representing that goods or services have certain characteristics, uses, or benefits that they do not have.
+If you have been the victim of an unfair business practice, we encourage you to file a complaint so that it is included in this review process.